Comparing The Acura MDX Vs. Toyota Highlander

 Is the MDX bigger than the Highlander?

 The Acura MDX is slightly bigger than the Toyota Highlander.
 To start, it is 198.4 inches long, 78.7 inches wide, and 67.9 inches tall, while the Highlander is 194.9 inches long, 76 inches wide, and 68.1 inches tall.
-The MDX, as you'd expect from these dimensions, has more cargo room and third-row legroom and headroom.
+The MDX, as you'd expect from these dimensions, has more cargo room and more third-row legroom and headroom.

 Is an Acura MDX comparable to a Toyota Highlander?